-In January of 2015, I joined a First Place 4 Health online group.
+In January of 2015, I joined a First Place for Health online group.
 A master of excuses, I believed I couldn’t afford the time or the small investment of money.
 So days after signing up, I contracted a heavily excuse-ridden case of buyer’s remorse.
 I messaged the group leader issuing the invitation and told her I couldn’t see how I could possibly join a group because of the financial and busyness stressors.
 She responded with, “Those excuses sound like more evidence that you need to participate.”

 Skeptical that a virtual group could change my long-held patterns of unwise food choices, uninformed snacking, and disinterest in exercise, I attended my first meeting.
 Finished that session.
 Started another, because by then I could see how body, mind, soul, and spirit were responding to the truths I was discovering.

 I lost a quarter of a pound.
 Then a half pound.
 Then two pounds.
-I persisted because First Place 4 Health made sense scientifically, emotionally, and spiritually.
+I persisted because First Place for Health made sense scientifically, emotionally, and spiritually.
 Logic coupled with caring support and accountability brought me to the day the scale registered forty pounds gone forever.

 I’d watched a friend in the group morph before my eyes.
 From ill-health and lethargy to health and strength.
 I took courage from watching her story unfold.
-As I continue to apply the First Place 4 Health principles and bond with the women in my online group, hope grows.
+As I continue to apply the First Place for Health principles and bond with the women in my online group, hope grows.

 Maybe that was the true missing ingredient.
 Hope.